 Edward McFowland is a data and computational social scientist.
 He specializes in computationally efficient algorithms for large-scale statistical machine learning and big data analytics.
 His research bridges the gap between machine learning and social sciences (e.g., economics, public policy, and management) to inform public policy and address real-world problems faced by organizations and society more broadly.

-Ken Reiley is an instructor of information and computer science.
+Ken Reily is an instructor of information and computer science.
 He also provides consulting services in software research, development, and architecture; process development; and training and education.
 His experience includes senior technical and engineering roles at 3M, Cargill, and Microsoft, where he contributed to the original .NET platform.
-Reiley has published academic papers on tracking, mapping, mobile applications, and computer science education.
+Reily has published academic papers on tracking, mapping, mobile applications, and computer science education.